Robust stability and preconditioning of Darcy-Forchheimer equations: Continuous robust solvability

 Moreover, there exists $C > 0$, depending only on $\alpha, \gamma, \beta, \text{and } s$ such that

 where $\mathcal{M}(f, g) := \| f \|_{X'} + \| g \|_{Y'} + \| g \|_{Y'}^{s - 1} + \| \cA(0) \|_{X'}$. \end{theorem}

-We now remark that Theorem~\ref{th:abstract} readily yields the unique solvability of \eqref{eq:weak} if we specify the spaces $\bV = \bH^3_{\Gamma_{\bu}}(\vdiv,\Omega)$ and $\rQ = \rL^2(\Omega)$ and this has been established in, e.g., \cite{pan2012mixed}.
+Theorem~\ref{th:abstract} readily yields the unique solvability of \eqref{eq:weak} if we specify the spaces $\bV = \bH^{\revone{r}}_{\Gamma_{\bu}}(\vdiv,\Omega)$ and $\rQ = \rL^2(\Omega)$.
+This has been established in, e.g., \cite{pan2012mixed} \revone{for the case $r=3$}.
 However, the properties of the weak formulation (in particular, {uniformly strong monotonicity} on the kernel and inf-sup condition) are not necessarily uniform with respect to the model parameters, leading to lack of parameter robustness of the corresponding continuous dependence on data.